circleci/circleci-docs/jekyll/_cci2/reusing-config.md

 ### Overriding Keys When Invoking an Executor
 {:.no_toc}

 When invoking an executor in a `job` any keys in the job itself will override those of the executor invoked.
-For instance, if your job declares a `docker` stanza, it will be used, in its entirety, instead of the one in your executor.
+For example, if your job declares a `docker` stanza, it will be used, in its entirety, instead of the one in your executor.

 There is **one exception** to this rule: `environment` variable maps are additive.
-If an `executor` has one of the same `environment` variables as the `job`, the `job`'s value will win.
+If an `executor` has one of the same `environment` variables as the `job`, the value in the job will be used.
 For example, if you had the following configuration:

 ```yaml
 executors: